GAM Esports: 2019

-In Spring 2019, GAM Esports missed out on playoffs for the second time, finishing in fifth place with 6 wins and 8 losses.
+In spring 2019, GAM Esports missed out on playoffs for the second time, finishing in fifth place with 6 wins and 8 losses.
 Levi rejoined the team from JD Gaming on 14 May 2019 for the 2019 VCS Summer Split.
-The Marines ended the summer regular season in first place with an 11–3 record, qualifying for playoffs once again.
+The Marines ended the summer group stage in first place with an 11–3 record, qualifying for playoffs once again.
 In the semifinals they swept Lowkey Esports 3–0, moving on to face Team Flash in the grand finals, who they beat in a 3-0 fashion.
 GAM Esports qualified for the 2019 World Championship, where they were placed in group B alongside FunPlus Phoenix, J Team, and Splyce.
 They finished last in their group with 1 win and 5 losses.

 2020

 GAM Esports went through various changes in 2020, signing Dia1, Easylove, and Palette while releasing Zeros and Zin.
 The team placed first in the 2020 VCS Spring regular season with 13 wins and 1 loss, but placed second in playoffs following a 2-3 loss against Team Flash.
 Due to the ongoing COVID-19 pandemic, Riot Games organised the 2020 Mid-Season Showdown featuring the top 2 PCS and top 2 VCS teams to replace the annual Mid-Season Invitational.
 GAM Esports finished fourth, securing a single win against Team Flash.

-In Summer 2020, GAM Esports once again finished first in the regular season, securing 12 wins and 2 losses.
+In summer 2020, GAM Esports once again finished first in the regular season, securing 12 wins and 2 losses.
 During playoffs, GAM Esports lost against Team Flash twice to place second in the event.
-Despite securing a spot at the 2020 World Championship, GAM Esports and Team Flash did not attend the event due to the pandemic.
-It was later announced that the teams would still receive 2.1 percent of the prize-pool.
+Despite securing a spot at the 2020 World Championship, GAM Esports and Team Flash could not attend the event due to the pandemic.
+It was later announced that both teams would still receive 2.1 percent of the prize-pool.